Matt20D/cs6111/proj2/readme.txt

 Right now the application makes request to google —> parses (tokenizer.py) it —> limits text to 20k chars (tokenizer.py) —> attempts to extract relations using “extract_relations” in the spacy_help_functions.py but keeps running into bugs…

+current dev workflow

+run setup.sh to get into the virtualenv run setup.sh to source the ML model, only if you dont have it